huggingface/blog/patchtsmixer.md

 </p>

 ## Installation
-This demo requires Hugging Face [`Transformers`](https://github.com/huggingface/transformers) for the model, and the IBM `tsfm` package for auxiliary data pre-processing.
+This demo requires Hugging Face [`Transformers`](https://github.com/huggingface/transformers) for the model and the IBM `tsfm` package for auxiliary data pre-processing.
 Both can be installed by following the steps below.

 1. Install IBM Time Series Foundation Model Repository [`tsfm`](https://github.com/ibm/tsfm).